 Karolinska Trial Alliance

-Karolinska Trial Alliance (KTA) is a professional Clinical Research Center at Karolinska University Hospital in Stockholm, supported by Stockholm County Council (SLL) and the Karolinska Institute.
+Karolinska Trial Alliance (KTA) is a professional Clinical Research Center at Karolinska University Hospital in Stockholm, supported by Region Stockholm and the Karolinska Institute.
 KTA is highly specialized and has a comprehensive knowledge within the field and gives hands-on support for clinical research to optimize the process of conducting clinical trials.

 Karolinska University Laboratory

 Clinical sampling and sample analysis provided by healthcare professionals.
 This facility is runned by the Stockholm Region, in close connection to the Karolinska University Hospital.